Metric reconstruction and the Hamiltonian for eccentric, precessing binaries in the small-mass-ratio limit

 For the $s=-2$ case, we have

 while for $s=2$,

 \end{widetext}

-The module also provides a routine for computing solutions via the Mano-Suzuki-Takasugi (MST) series expansions, though this method is numerically unstable and considered deprecated.
-However, it does provide a much more stable method for computing the renormalized angular momentum $\nu$ using the monodromy techniques described in Ref.~\cite{Nasi24}, which could be used not only to construct MST solutions but also scattering amplitudes.
+The module also provides a routine for computing solutions via the Mano-Suzuki-Takasugi (MST) series expansions \cite{ManoSuzuTaka96b}, though this method is numerically unstable and considered deprecated.
+However, the module does include a relatively stable method for computing the renormalized angular momentum $\nu$ using the monodromy techniques described in Ref.~\cite{Nasi24}, which could be used not only to construct MST solutions but also scattering amplitudes.
 Regardless, these methods are not employed in this work.